lljustycell999/Text-Document-Enhancer/README.md

   * cd Text-Document-Enhancer

-3: Install the dependencies in the requirements.txt file by entering this terminal command:
+3: Install the dependencies in the requirements.txt file by entering this terminal command

   * pip install -r requirements.txt